idemdev/Azure-Boot-Camp/ITProSession2-Monitoring/Readme.md

 ---
 <a name="Overview"></a>
 ## Overview ##
 Once you've built and configured your virtual machines, websites, databases and other services within your Azure subscription, it's important to keep an eye on things to ensure your services are running as well as you expect and that they aren't vulnerable to attacks which could interrupt service.
 Even though the Azure platform is hosted in some of the most stable, secure and performant datacenters in the world, this doesn't mean that your solution is automatically bulletproof - it's still your responsibility to ensure your services running on Azure are performing well.
 Luckily for us though, there are some great tools available directly in Azure which allow us to easily keep an eye on things.
-We?ll be covering these in the following excercises :
+We'll be covering these in the following excercises :
 - Azure Monitor
 - Azure Security Center
 - Log Analytics (Operational Management Suite)